stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![GitHub Actions workflow file syntax error.](media/github-actions-workflow-file-error.png "Syntax error in Actions workflow file")

-8. Observe that the action builds the docker images, pushes them to the container registry, and deploys them to the Azure web application.
+8. Observe that the action deploys the images to the Azure web application.

     ![GitHub Action detail reflecting Docker ](media/hol-ex3-task2-step8-1.png "GitHub Action detail")

 9. Perform a `git pull` on your local repository folder to fetch the latest changes from GitHub.

+10. Make a modification in a file in either `content-api`, `content-init` or `content-web` folder and push the changes.
+Observe that the matching Action is started, followed by the `Deploy WebApp` Action.

 ## After the hands-on lab